rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 </pre>

 <p class="note">
-  <strong>Note:</strong> Note that if you are creating RabbitmqClusters on Openshift, there are extra parameters that must be added to
+<strong>Note:</strong> when creating RabbitmqClusters on Openshift, there are extra parameters that must be added to
 all RabbitmqCluster manifests.
-See [Using the Cluster Operator on OpenShift](#openshift) for details.
+See <a href="#openshift">Using the Cluster Operator on OpenShift</a> for details.
 </p>

 Next, apply the definition by running: